WordPress/css-audit/README.md

 - `display-none`
   - Number of times `display: none` is used
   - Places where `display: none` is used
+- `typography`
+  - A collection of information about various typography-related properties

 ## Technical details